ngolapnguyen/infinite-image-gallery/README.md

 1. How to build an infinite image gallery:
    - Render multiple duplicate grids that surround the center, original grid (I ended up with 3x3 = 9 grids).
 Keep track of which grid is in center and which are the boundaries
-   - Detecting the visibility of each boundary grid in accordance with current camera's position
+   - Detecting the visibility of each boundary grid, depending on current camera position
-   - Under the correct conditions (boundary reached), update the grids' position & update the grids' position tracker.
+   - Under certain conditions (boundary reached), update the grids' position & update the grids' position tracker.
 E.g.: Top boundary reached, move the whole bottom 3 grids up top.
 Now the first row becomes the middle row, and the center row becomes the bottom row...
-2. Update vertex shader on `mousemove`, calculating mouse's offset distance with current camera's position & update the image distortion effect.
+2. Update vertex shader on `mousemove`, calculating mouse's offset distance to current camera's position & update image distortion effect.

 ### Major issues I'm awared of and haven't been able to solve: